Bytes Are All You Need: Transformers Operating Directly On File Bytes: Evaluating ByteFormer

-We train using CVNets \cite{cvnets}.
-For ImageNet, we use batch size $48$ on 8 NVIDIA A100 GPU machines.
-At training time, we use random resized cropping, random horizontal flipping, RandAugment \cite{randaugment}, and RandomErase \cite{random-erase} before storing the image in the desired file encoding (\autoref{sec:methods-preprocessing}).
-We train with AdamW \cite{adamw} with weight decay $0.05$, and a cosine annealing learning rate schedule from $0.001$ to $0.00002$, with $7500$ warmup iterations.
+\paragraph{Dataset and training details.} We evaluate ByteFormer on 1000-way classification on ImageNet.
+Our primary comparison is with ViT \citep{deit}, since our Transformer backbone's size parameters match it.
+We refer to this architecture as ViT-Ti to emphasize that the distillation in \cite{deit} is not used.
+We refer to our architecture as BF-Ti to highlight the fact that our hyperparameters match the ``tiny'' variant of the Transformer.
+In spite of our inclusion of shifted window attention in our architecture, we use ViT as our primary baseline rather than Swin since the smallest Swin Transformer \cite{swintransformer} has over $3\times$ the parameter count of our largest model.
+See \cref{sec:performance} for comparisons with Swin Transformer.

-We train our Speech Commands v2 with MixUp \cite{mixup}, noise augmentation, and time shifting augmentation, as in \cite{conv-mixer}.
-Our training and architecture hyperparameters match our ImageNet experiments.
-We train these models on 4 NVidia A100 GPU machines.
+We train using CVNets \citep{cvnets}.
+For ImageNet, we use a batch size of $48$ on a single machine equipped with 8 NVIDIA A100 GPUs.
+At training time, we use random resized cropping, random horizontal flipping, RandAugment \citep{randaugment}, and RandomErase \citep{random-erase} before storing the image in the desired file encoding (\cref{sec:methods-preprocessing}).
+We train with AdamW \citep{adamw} with weight decay $0.05$, and a cosine learning rate schedule that anneals the learning rate from $0.001$ to $0.00002$, with $7500$ warmup iterations.

-For ImageNet experiments, we report Top-1 accuracy of models trained with exponential moving average of weights with momentum $0.0001$, which typically increased accuracy by roughly $0.25\%$.
-For Speech Commands V2, we found EMA to sometimes increase and sometimes decrease accuracy, so we omit it.
+For ImageNet experiments, we report Top-1 accuracy of models trained with exponential moving average \citep{ema} of weights with momentum $0.0001$, which on average increased accuracy by roughly $0.25\%$.